Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Experimental Evaluation

-Figure~\ref{fig:impact:simplification} isolates the effect of gate-type simplification by comparing, for each benchmark circuit, the recovery runtime with simplification (x-axis) against the runtime without simplification (y-axis), under Models A and B. Each circuit contributes up to two points, one for the baseline and one for our optimized algorithm, so the plot evaluates the simplification step consistently across algorithms.
+\textbf{With vs.\ Without Simplification Preprocessing.} Fig.~\ref{fig:impact:simplification} isolates the effect of gate-type simplification by comparing, for each benchmark circuit, the recovery runtime with simplification (x-axis) against the runtime without simplification (y-axis), under Models A and B. Each circuit contributes up to two points, one for the baseline and one for our optimized attack, so the plot evaluates the simplification step consistently across algorithms.
 Points above the diagonal indicate a speedup from simplification, while points below indicate a slowdown.
 Cases that succeed only with simplification have no corresponding no-simplification runtime and are therefore omitted; their counts are reported in the in-plot annotations.
 Overall, the concentration of points above the diagonal shows that simplification yields broad and consistent runtime reductions in both models.

-We further compare our re-implementation and generalization of the baseline monolithic approach with our optimized attack.
-Figure~\ref{fig:impact:algorithm} plots the recovery time of the two algorithms on the same set of instances under Model~A and Model~B, where each point corresponds to one circuit instance.
+\textbf{Optimized vs.\ Baseline Attack.} Fig.~\ref{fig:impact:algorithm} plots the recovery time of the two algorithms on the same set of instances in Model~A and Model~B, where each point corresponds to one circuit instance.
 The diagonal line indicates equal runtime for both approaches.
 Points below the diagonal therefore represent instances where the optimized attack is slower.
-Under both threat models, the majority of instances lie above the diagonal, indicating that the optimized algorithm consistently achieves lower recovery time than the baseline.
+In both threat models, the majority of instances lie above the diagonal, indicating that the optimized attack consistently achieves a lower recovery time than the baseline.
 Moreover, many points deviate substantially from the diagonal, reflecting speedups of multiple orders of magnitude on a logarithmic scale.
-The summary statistics further confirm this trend: for most instances solved by both algorithms, the optimized attack is faster, and it additionally succeeds on several instances where the baseline fails to terminate within the time limit.
+The summary statistics further confirm this trend: for most instances solved by both algorithms, the optimized attack is faster, and it additionally succeeds in several instances where the baseline fails to terminate within the time limit.

-In summary, our experiments show that the proposed incremental SAT attack substantially outperforms the baseline in recovery time on most tested circuits, with further gains enabled by topology-preserving simplifications.
-The attack is effective under both threat models and requires only modest oracle interaction, supporting its practical applicability.
+In summary, our experiments show that the proposed optimized SAT attack reduces recovery time compared with the baseline on most tested circuits, with additional gains from topology-preserving simplification preprocessing.
+These improvements are observed under both threat models, while the number of oracle queries remains far smaller than the full input space of the target circuit.